 Tom Horn, an appraiser working in the Birmingham, AL market, has some suggestions for avoiding problems with an appraisal.

-However, there are other things to consider and other tips to help sellers in a crazy market where buyers are offering prices above market value.
+However, there are other things to consider and tips to help sellers in a crazy market where buyers are offering prices above market value.

 Using A Real Estate Agent That is Your Buddy or Kin Folk

-In most transactions, asking a friend or relative to help out is common and usually a good idea.
+In most transactions, asking a friend or relative to help is common and usually a good idea.
 If your cousin is a good mechanic, perhaps he can get you a discount on your new brakes.
 Or if your niece is an up-and-coming hairdresser, maybe she will cut and color your hair at her home for a reduced price.

-One important item to keep in mind; buying or selling a home opens up your personal information to all parties involved.
+One essential item to keep in mind; buying or selling a home opens up your personal information to all parties involved.
 If you are nervous about a close friend or your favorite relative learning this information, you may want to consider a different agent.